wlockwood/lits/Implementation notes.md

 ```
 Dividing the sum of false positive/negative hits by two means the system isn't doubly penalized for mistaking a face.
 Images with no faces in them were included in the test set and were assigned a score of 100% if no faces were found.

+The readme also indicates that dlib's face recognition is poor at recognizing children, and my own tests bore that out - basically any child under about six year old matched with the child in my "known" group, a blonde three-year-old girl.

 ## Duplication of work
 Two days after I finished the work to get the system to correctly identify known people in unknown pictures - the bulk of the work that was done on this project - I realized that one of the libaries I was importing included a CLI interface for doing exactly that.
 This was pretty disheartening, but ultimately, it's limited to just that, and is missing the database integration and metadata tagging features that make this activity useful to a photographer.